Free Shipping in the contiguous U.S.

 2- If the meter reads between 10% and 20%, then your battery is seeing some degradation, which is normal after many cycles, or a few years of age.
 But if it is a new battery, then would be a sign of a damaged battery

-3- If the meter reads over 20% then your battery is showing significant degradation, which is normal for a battery that is more than 7 years old, or has had over 1000 cycles.
+3- If the meter reads over 20% then your battery is showing significant degradation, which is normal for a battery that is more than 7 years old, or has had over 1000 cycles (NMC Battery, LFP will be over 10 years, or 4,000 cycles).
 If this is a new battery, there is a problem.

 Note: These results are based off of draining at a rate of no more than 1000 watts per battery connected.
 Draining at higher rates may impact the accuracy.